Torsten Albig

 Torsten Albig (born 25 May 1963) is a German politician from the Social Democratic Party of Germany.
 From 2012 until 2017 he served as the 13th Minister President of Schleswig-Holstein.
+Since 2023, he has been the head of external affairs at Philip Morris International's German subsidiary.

 Early life and education

 Albig grew up in Ostholstein and Bielefeld.
 After graduating from high school in 1982, he first studied history and social sciences at the University of Bielefeld but later changed to law.